v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

 easily  extended to manipulate data or create reports.

-When defining Actions, a clear distinction should be made between things happening in the model thread (the manipulation or querying of data, and things happening in the gui thread (pop up windows or reports).
+When defining Actions, a clear distinction should be made between things happening in the model thread (the manipulation or querying of data), and things happening in the gui thread (pop up windows or reports).
 The :ref:`doc-threads` section gives more detail on this.